Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Traversal.md

 # Serializing with Tree Traversal

+## Learning Goals
+- Explain the different types of binary search tree traversals
+- Understand the implementation of the following algorithms
+  - breadth first search
+  - depth first search
+    - preorder traversal
+    - postorder traveral
+    - inorder traversal
+- Explain why it is useful to have different traversal algorithms
+- Describe the time and space complexity of binary search tree traversal algorithms

 ## Serialization

 To serialize a tree, we need to traverse the tree.
 This means we need to visit each node and add it to a string or array.
 There are several ways to do this.

-A _traversal_ is an action visiting each node in a data structure such as a tree.
-There are several kinds of traversals, Breadth First Traversals which visit each node level, by level and Depth First Traversals which visit a node's children before it's siblings.
+_Traversal_ is the action of visiting each node in a data structure such as a tree.
+There are several kinds of traversals; two common ones are breadth first traversals which visit nodes level by level and depth first traversals which visit a node's children before its siblings.

 ### Breadth First Search Traversal

-Unlike linear data structures like arrays or linked lists which have only one logical way to traverse them, trees can be traversed in several different ways.
-The first way we will explore is a _breadth first search_ (BFS), also called level order traversal.
+Unlike linear data structures such as arrays and linked lists which have only one logical way to traverse them, trees can be traversed in several different ways.
+The first way we will explore is a _breadth first search_ (BFS) also called level order traversal.
 When we traverse with BFS, we begin at the tree's root node.
 We then examine nodes level by level: the root's direct children are examined, then the root's grandchildren, and so on and so forth.

-To implement breadth first search, we use a _queue_, which is a special type of linear ordered collection of data which adds and removes elements according to a first-in first-out (FIFO) principle similar to a queue or line of people in real life: the first element added to the queue is the first to be removed from the queue.
+To implement breadth first search, we use a _queue_, which adds and removes elements according to a first-in first-out (FIFO) principle similar to a queue or line of people in real life: the first element added to the queue is the first to be removed from the queue.

 Pseudocode for the algorithm is as follows: